|

 3.

-Follow the RSS Reader's instructions for setup and enter our RSS Feed's URL
+Follow the RSS Reader's instructions for setup and enter our RSS Feed's URL into

-or "XML" icon nearby.
+icon nearby.

-should be all you need to do to get our latest news and headlines!
+That should be all you need to do to get our latest news and headlines!